Humptulips, Washington

 Humptulips is a census-designated place (CDP) in Grays Harbor County, Washington, United States.
-The population of the CDP was 255 according to the 2010 census.
+The population of the CDP was 236 according to the 2020 census.

 Etymology

 The name Humptulips was the name of a band of the Chehalis tribe who lived in the area.
 The name comes from a local Native American language, meaning 'hard to pole', referring to the difficulty local Native Americans had poling their canoes along the Humptulips River.
 According to other sources the word means 'chilly region'.
 It has frequently been noted on lists of unusual place names.

 Geography

-Humptulips is located on the Humptulips River and is within the Hoquiam School District boundary.
+Humptulips is located on the Humptulips River and is within the Lake Quinault school district boundary.

 Climate

 Humptulips is in a temperate rain forest.
 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Humptulips has a marine west coast climate, abbreviated "Cfb" on climate maps.